Department : Behavioral Health Care Services

 Interview process description:

 Tentatively, interviews will take place as needed between Dec.
-7, 2022 and Jan.
-27, 2023.
-This dates will be updated once Match dates are posted in August.
-As APA guidance for the interview process is still forthcoming, it is uncertain as to whether interviews will be conducted remotely or onsite this year.
-Agency and APA guidance may require slight adjustments to the interview format to accommodate any requirements.
+8, 2023 and Jan.
+29, 2024.
+First interviews will be conducted remotely, and second interviews will either be remote & on-site.
 Typically, the initial interview is a 2 hour group interview.
 This interview is conducted by two of our clinical training staff, including the training director, program coordinators, and clinical supervisors.
 Some candidates may be asked to meet for an individual interview, including a role-play scenario, conducted by a member of our training team.
 Generally, those invited to a second interview are offered an opportunity to meet with current training program members.
 Applicants will be notified of interview offers via e-mail.

 Applicants needing accommodation during the interview process are encouraged to e-mail the program.